martabal/docker-immich/README.md

   ghcr.io/martabal/immich:latest

 # This container requires an external application to be run separately.
+# By default, ports for the databases are opened, be careful when deploying it
 # Redis:
 docker run -d \
   --name=redis \